 With That Said…

 2012’s Total Recall remake is garbage.
 Why?
 Another long story short; there’s no ambition to it.
-In terms of writing, filmmaking, and acting, the kinetic levels of energy that was once seen in the screenplay over twenty years prior has completely disintegrated into the generically uninspired mainstream, PG-13 blockbuster we are discussing now.
-Supposedly this remake’s script took two writers in order to adapt the 1990 screenplay, what is failed to be mentioned in the credits is how these two writers were apparently sleeping as this shot-for-shot rehash was being typed up on some unpaid-intern’s laptop in a coffee shop one lazy Wednesday afternoon.
-The producers and writers of this product did not care to create something original or maybe even adapt the original Philip K. Dick source material in a new light, We Can Remember It For You Wholesale.
+In terms of writing, filmmaking, and acting, the kinetic levels of energy that was evident in the screenplay over twenty years prior has completely disintegrated into the generically uninspired mainstream, PG-13 blockbuster we are discussing now.
+This remake’s script took two writers in order to adapt the 1990 screenplay.
+What is not mentioned in the credits is how these two writers were apparently sleeping as this shot-for-shot rehash was being typed up on some unpaid-intern’s laptop in a coffee shop one lazy Wednesday afternoon.
+The producers and writers of this product did not care to create something original or maybe even adapt the original Philip K. Dick source material, We Can Remember It For You Wholesale, in a new light.
 Their true goal was to ride on nostalgia, give the old feature a fresh new coat of CG paint and shell it out into theaters to gain a quick buck.

 The plot is identical to the 1990 original, only take out anything pertaining to Mars and replace it with a stereotypical ‘Earth is sh*t’ setting and an elevator shaft that shoots through the planet’s core.
 But alright, let’s play along with this being a “new” film.

 A factory worker, Douglas Quaid (Colin Farrell), yearns for something more exciting and meaningful in his life.
-In his search for something greater, Doug discovers Rekall; a company who provides clients with simulated fake memories to relive experiences they could only dream of.
-Although when Doug goes in, things quickly turn awry, discovering that he’s not who he believes himself to be all along, but actually is a spy who’s memory has been erased.
+In his search for something greater, Doug discovers Rekall; a company that provides clients with simulated fake memories to relive experiences they could only dream of.
+When Doug goes in, things quickly go awry; he discovers that he’s not who he believes himself to be, but actually is a spy whose memory has been erased.
 Now Quaid finds himself on the run from a deadly Bryan Cranston and a feisty Kate Beckinsale as he tries investigating his true identity with his new love-buddy, Jessica Biel.